Type: Package

 p_threshold

 Numeric.
-P-value threshold for bolding.
+P-value threshold for bolding when bold_p = TRUE.
 Default: 0.05.

 border_width